The following advice applies to customers who have installed the following pre-built Modern Awards into their business:

 You will see a notification on your business dashboard letting you know about this update:

-NOTE: If you've applied award updates since May 2, 2017 this change will already be applied in your business and the dashboard notification will not be shown.
+N.B.
+If you've applied award updates since May 2, 2017 this change will already be applied in your business and the dashboard notification will not be shown.

 A detailed explanation of the reasoning has been provided from the solicitors at Employment Innovations - the employment law firm that supplies the award interpretation for the awards mentioned above: